 2. Coconut oil:

 When we don’t eat enough healthy fats it shows up on our skin and hair.
 Dry, dull looking locks can signal a deficiency.
 Coconut oil is chock full of essential fatty acids that help to keep hair follicles moisturized and supple, and support healthy hair growth.
 It also works topically to give hair luster and shine.
 Be sure you are using the highest quality coconut oil, like the Organic Virgin Coconut Oil we use in ST. TROPICA Hair Mask.

 We know that this superfood protects against environmental damage and premature aging.
 Did you know it also helps stimulate hair growth?
 That’s right, adding green tea into your daily regimen will keep your mane full and healthy.
-We’ve added Panthenol-containing Organic Green Tea to our hair mask, perfect for those concerned with hair growth.
+We’ve added Panthenol-containing Organic Green Tea to our Beach Goddess Hot Oil Hair Mask, perfect for those concerned with hair growth.